adityaflashraj/zen-mods/remove-mute-from-essentials/README.md

-# Zen Mod: Tab rename fix
+# Zen Mod: Mute Remover for Essentials

 Removes the mute symbol from essential tabs.